Andrea Lee (author)

-Andrea Lee (born 1953) is an American-born author of novels and memoirs.
-Her stories are often international in setting and explore questions of racial and national identity.
+Andrea Lee (born 1953) is an American-born author of novels, short fiction, and memoirs.
+Her stories are often international in setting and explore questions of race and culture, as well as ideas surrounding national identity and foreignness.

 Early life

 Andrea Lee was born in Philadelphia, Pennsylvania in 1953, as the youngest of three children in a middle-class family; her father was a Baptist minister and her mother was an elementary school teacher.
+Lee was born into an African American family, but quickly became surrounded by many white people which influenced her view of herself and later shaped her works.
 Lee was educated at the private Baldwin School in Bryn Mawr.

-After earning a bachelor's degree and a master's degree in English from Harvard University's Radcliffe College, Lee lived in Russia for a year (1978–79) with her first husband.
-She kept a diary of observations of the people and culture, and drew from that for her first book, a memoir titled Russian Journal (1981).
-It was nominated for a National Book Award.
+After earning a bachelor's degree and a master's degree in English from Harvard University's Radcliffe College, Lee pursued her dream to live in Europe and moved to Russia for a year (1978–79) with her first husband.
+She lived in the Soviet Union and kept a diary of observations of the people and culture, and drew from that for her first book, a memoir titled Russian Journal published in 1981.
+The memoir was born from Lee's empathetic and insightful observations of those around her.
+This memoir was nominated for a National Book Award and won the Jean Stein Award from the American Academy and Institute of Arts and Letters.

 Career

-After returning to the United States, Lee worked for several years as a staff writer on The New Yorker.
-She is now a contract writer for the magazine.
-She has also been published in The New York Times Magazine, The New York Times Book Review, Vogue, Time, The Oxford American, as well as the textbook Elements of Literature.
+After returning to the United States, Lee worked for several years as a staff writer on The New Yorker before moving on to her own freelance work.
+She is now a contract writer for The New Yorker.
+She has also been featured in Gourmet, Allure, W, House & Garden, and the Oxford American The New York Times Magazine, The New York Times Book Review, Vogue, Time, The Oxford American, as well as the textbook Elements of Literature.